smlhelp/book/docs/concepts/recursion/README.md

 }
 ```

 This code directly solves the problem by "multiplying by 2, n times": it establishes a "result" `res`, and then repeatedly mutates `res` by multiplying by 2.
-The counter `i` and the loop guard are there to make sure that we do this exactly n times, giving $2^n$.
+The counter `i` and the loop guard are there to make sure that we do this exactly $n$ times, giving $2^n$.
 This is what's called an **_iterative solution_**: it consists of initializing our data (in this case, the values stored in `res` and `i`), performing a carefully-chosen sequence of mutations to it (doubling `res` and incrementing `i`), and then reading off the result (the value in `res`).
 It is this style of thinking which plays a central role in imperative programming.

 Such a solution is not possible when doing functional programming.
 Indeed, pure functional programming languages (by definition[^1]) do not have data "cells" which can be repeatedly modified (as `i` and `res` are in the preceding example): everything in a functional programming language is **_immutable_**.
 If `i` is a "variable" in a functional programming language, `i` has just one value and will never have a different value.
 So we must find a different way to solve this problem.
 Our solution will be to use **_recursion_**.